-Clapper: It wasn't his job
+Clapper: Not his job

 Well, I think the first thing is determine just what was going on.
 If there wasn’t a concern about the Russians and that could be allayed, then perhaps there is no reason to do that.
 I — the FBI has rules and protocols on when they decide to do things like that.
 And I don’t think, at that point, that it had reached the point where it would be appropriate to engage with the head of the campaign or the nominee.

-One might infer form this that the threat was insubstantial, yet the counterintelligence campaign and related surveillance continued through the election and beyond.
+One might infer from this that the threat was insubstantial, yet the counterintelligence campaign and related surveillance continued through the election and beyond.

-Yesterday Larry found Clapper addressing the question in response to a question posed by the host of the Chris Stigall Morning Show.
+Yesterday Larry found Clapper addressing the question in an interview with the host of the Chris Stigall Morning Show.
 Audio of Stigall’s 10-minute interview is accessible here and here.

 Expressly following up on Bash’s interview, Stigall asked why Clapper never talked with Trump about the threat to his campaign if that’s what it was all about.
-Stigall engaged in some Columbo-like self-disparagement before winding into this question:
+Stigall engaged in some Columbo-like self-deprecation before winding into this question:

 To me it seems you have a candidate in Donald Trump who wasn’t told about a lot of this when it was being looked at very intensely starting in roughly July.
 You knew a lot.
 President Obama knew a lot.
 James Comey knew a lot.
 Others knew a lot and were actively investigating the campaign.
 Donald Trump the candidate didn’t and you’ve said that it was out of concern for him, that he wasn’t a target.
 Why wasn’t a guy who you have concern for not be in the loop of an investigation inside his own campaign?